Exponential approximation for the nearly critical Galton-Watson process and occupation times of Markov chains

 \section{Visits to the origin for a two dimensional simple random walk}

 Exponential approximation results for sums of nonnegative random variables $X_1, X_2,\dots,X_n$ satisfying the condition $\Var(\IE(X_i|X_1,\ldots X_{i-1}))=0$ for all~$i$ were given in \cite[Theorem 3.1]{Pekoz2009}, but not for more general dependent sums.
-Here we give an extension to sums of arbitrarily dependent nonnegative random variables, apply it to occupation times for Markov chains and then illustrate it by getting a new exponential approximation rate for the number of times a general two-dimensional random walk revisits the origin.
+Here we give a construction of the equilibrium distribution for sums of arbitrarily dependent nonnegative random variables having finite means, apply it to occupation times for Markov chains and then illustrate it by getting a new exponential approximation rate for the number of times a general irreducible aperiodic two-dimensional integer-valued random walk revisits the origin.